Reporting Fraud to the Programme

 If for any reason you have suspicions of fraudulent activity relating to the programme, you are strongly encouraged to report them as soon as possible.
 All reports to staff will be treated confidentially, in line with relevant legislation on whistleblowing.

-If you wish to make an anonymous report to a confidential mailbox, please send your concerns to;
+If you wish to make a report to a confidential mailbox, please send your concerns to;

 France (Channel) England Programme Policy on Fraud